focusOtter/appsync-mongo-test/README.md

 ## Useful commands

+> This project uses nodeJS runtime and NPM.
+As such, the AWS CDK is not installed globally.
+Instead, it is prefixed with `npx aws-cdk`.

 - `npm install` install the applications dependencies
 - `npm run build` compile typescript to js
-- `cdk deploy` deploy this stack to your default AWS account/region
+- `npx aws-cdk deploy` deploy this stack to your default AWS account/region
-- `cdk destroy` delete the stack and associated resoures
+- `npx aws-cdk destroy` delete the stack and associated resoures